herrera-ignacio/cybersecurity-handbook/certs/net+/README.md

 * Define and describe Ethernet.
 * Explain early Ethernet implementations.
 * Describe ways to enhance and extend Ethernet networks.

+### 4. Modern Ethernet

+Network+ exam expects you to know how to:

+* 1.5 Compare and contrast the characteristics of network topologies, types and technologies.
+* 2.1 Given a scenario, deploy the appropriate cabling solution.
+* 2.2 Given a scenario, determine the appropriate placement of network devices on a network and install/configure them.

+To achieve these goals you must be able to:

+* Describe the varieties of 100-megabit Ethernet.
+* Discuss copper- and fiber-based Gigabit Ethernet.
+* Discover and describe Ethernet varieties beyond Gigabit.

+### 5. Installing a Physical Network

+Network+ certification expects you to know how to:

+* 2.1 Given a scenario, deploy the appropriate cabling solution.
+* 3.1 Given a scenario, use appropriate documentation and diagrams to manage the network.
+* 3.2 Compare and contrast business continuity and disaster recovery concepts.
+* 5.3 Given a scenario, troubleshoot common wired connectivity and performance issues.

+To achieve these goals, you must be able to:

+* Recognize and describe the functions of basic components in a structured cabling system.
+* Explain the process of installing structured cabling.
+* Install a network interface card.
+* Perform basic troubleshooting on a structured cable network.

+### 6. TCP/IP Basics

+Network+ certification expects you to know how to:

+* 1.1 Explain the purposes and uses of ports and protocols.
+* 1.3 Explain the concepts and characteristics of routing and switching.
+* 1.4 Given a scenario, configure the appropriate IP addressing components.
+* 1.8 Explain the functions of network services.
+* 5.5 Given a scenario, troubleshoot common network service issues.

+To achieve these goals, you must be able to:

+* Describe how the TCP/IP protocol suite works.
+* Explain CIDR and subnetting.
+* Describe the functions of static and dynamic IP addresses.

 ## [Troubleshooting](./troubleshooting)